Fees, Charges & Payments

-- Use the Logan Interactive Mapping tool - Development Fees Estimate function (under the Property Tools menu); or
+- Use the Development Fees Estimate function in the Logan PD Hub; or

 - Refer to the document below (click on Development Assessment in the Table of Contents).
 This schedule lists all applicable fees and charges and indicates whether or not GST applies (in most cases, it does not).
 It also includes explanatory notes pertaining to scenarios such as combined applications, variation approvals, resubmission of lapsed applications, RiskSmart, refunds, discounts etc.

-The Logan Interactive Mapping Tool includes functions to provide an estimate of costs for the following:
+The Logan PD Hub includes functions to provide an estimate of costs for the following:

-- Vegetation clearing (see Enviromental Offset Requests on the Property tools menu)
+- Vegetation clearing (see Environmental Offset Estimate tool)

-- Infrastructure Charges (see Infrastructure Charges Estimate on the Property tools menu).
+- Infrastructure Charges (see Infrastructure Charges Estimate tool).

 How to pay